 - Click to the Google map below and take the time to familiarize yourself with the map and all its contents.
 Three flag icons on the map provide an overview of the recommended regions

-- The map provides a route, not a whole lot of sightseeing information.
+- The map provides a path, not a whole lot of sightseeing information.
 You should invest in a Lonely Planet Guide or Rough Guide to dig deeper.
 You can also do Google searches to learn more about each region: use Google’s Images option to dig deeper into pictures that attract you.

 - Then start shopping for flight options and figure out which airport gateway is best for you.